Psydoc19/Portfolio/Asthma-study-in-R/Readme.md

 All necessary files for the project to run smoothly are located in its directory.

-Simply launch the R Quattro Markdown file named `BRFSS.qmd` and enjoy!
+Simply launch the R Quarto documents file named `BRFSS.qmd` and enjoy!

 Alternatively, for non-technical users, you can use the '`Asthma insights/ Unveiling patterns and predictors in R.pdf`' file.